project-fifo/docs/snarl/configuration.rst

     Shows a list of all settings in the global configuration.

 snarl-admin config set ``key`` ``value``
-    Sets a global config value please see the followign sections for valid settings.
+    Sets a global config value please see the following sections for valid settings.

 defaults.users.inital_role
     If this is set every user created gets placed into the role given.
 The value must be the UUID of the role.